Slite Alternative for Small Businesses | Context Link | Context Link

 Connect the tools you already have

 Notion, Google Docs, Google Drive, email (Gmail, Outlook, Zoho, Fastmail, IMAP), Basecamp, Monday.com, any website, uploaded files (PDFs, Word docs, Markdown).
-Your knowledge stays where your team already keeps it current no migration, no duplication.
+Your knowledge stays where your team already keeps it current.
+No migration, no duplication.

 No AI usage caps

 Slite limits AI questions to 30-100 per user per month depending on your plan.
-Context Link doesn't ration retrieval your team can pull context as often as they need it.
+Context Link doesn't ration retrieval.
+Your team can pull context as often as they need it.

 Minutes to value